Skip to main content

 MongoDB Vs RDBMS: Comparing the Big 2 Database Services

 Echoing similar sentiments for RDBMS, Gartner revealed that more than 50 percent of commercial existing proprietary RDBMS instances would be planning to convert in 2022.
-According to a separate analysis by Dell, 78 percent of users reported that they were operating data on the RDBMS, and approximately 70 percent of respondents are running more than 100 databases in MongoDB.
+According to a separate analysis by Dell, 78 percent of users reported operating data on the RDBMS, and approximately 70 percent of respondents are running more than 100 databases in MongoDB.

 Talk To Our Cloud Expert